vsavkin/large-monorepo/README.md

 size enterprise repo.
 A lot of our clients have repos that are 10x bigger than this, so this repo isn't something out or ordinary.
 And, the bigger the repo, the bigger the difference in performance between Nx and Turbo.

-The repo has Nx, Turbo, Lerna and Lage enabled.
+The repo has Nx, Turbo, and Lage enabled.
 They don't affect each other.
 You can remove one without affecting the other one.

-## Benchmark & Results (Oct 27)
+## Benchmark & Results (May 31)

-We will keep the September numbers cause it looks like Turbo 1.6 is broken.
-Rerunning `turbo run build` several times (which should always result in cache hits) sometimes results in cache misses.
-Once Turbo is fixed, we will update the numbers.
+`npm run benchmark` runs the benchmark.
+The following numbers produced by an M1Max MBP.
+On a Windows machine all the tools will get slower, and the delta between Nx and Turbo/Lage will get bigger.

-* average lage time is: 1281.8
+* **average nx time is: 149.3**
-* average turbo time is: 11010.8
+* **average turbo time is: 907.3**
-* average lerna (powered by nx) time is: 419
-* average nx time is: 276.2
+* **average lage time is: 1084.4**
-* nx is 4.640839971035482x faster than lage
-* nx is 39.865314989138305x faster than turbo
+* **nx is 6.08x faster than turbo**
-* nx is 1.5170166545981174x faster than lerna (powered by nx)
+* **nx is 7.26x faster than lage**

-## Benchmark & Results (UPDATED September 19, 2022)

-Run `npm run benchmark`.
-The benchmark will warm the cache of all the tools.
-We benchmark how quickly Turbo/Nx/Lage/Lerna can figure out what needs to be restored from the cache and restores it.

-These are the numbers using the latest MBP machine (Sep 6 version):
+Numbers from May 19:

-* average lage time is: 1149.3
+* average nx time is: 172.8
-* average turbo time is: 1622.5
+* average turbo time is: 1134.1
-* average lerna (powered by nx) time is: 338.3
-* average nx time is: 215.4
+* average lage time is: 1109.9
-* nx is 5.335654596100278x faster than lage
-* nx is 7.532497678737233x faster than turbo
-* nx is 1.5705663881151346x faster than lerna (powered by nx)

 ### Why is Nx faster than Turbo

-Nx is in many ways akin to React in that it's doing tree diffing when restoring files from the cache.
-If the right files are in the right place, Nx won't touch them.
-Turbo blows everything away every time.
-Nx's version isn't just faster, it's also more useful (again similarly to tree diffing in React).
-Blowing everything away on every restoration means that if any tools watch the folders (which is common when you build large apps or build microfrontends), they are going to get confused or triggered for no reason.
-This is similar to how recreating the DOM from scratch isn't just slower, but results in worse UX.

-If you remove the folders before every invocation (Nx will have to recreate all the folders the same way, so its smartness doesn't help it), Nx is still 2.2 times faster than Turbo.
-So depending on the state of your repo invoking Nx will be from 2.2 times to 7.5 times faster than invoking Turbo (on a mac).
+Nx uses several optimizations to minimize the amount of computation required.
+For instance, it stores information about the repository on disk to be able to recompute only what is needed.
+It runs a daemon process that gets all the necessary data structures ready before the developer invokes a command.
+And the data structures are updated incrementally, usually in just a few milliseconds.

 Is Nx always faster?
-No. Nx uses Node.js, so it takes about 70ms (on a mac) to boot, regardless of what you do.
+No. The performance sensitive parts of Nx are written in Rust, but it is all wrapped into a Node.js process.
+Loading Node.js takes about 70ms (on a mac), regardless of what you do.
 You build 1000 projects, takes 70ms.
 You build 1 project, it takes 70ms.
 If you have a repo with say 10 files in it, running Turbo will likely be faster because it boots faster.

 Yarn, npm, pnpm have a similar boot time to Nx, and folks don't mind.
 And, of course, it's worth asking whether a high-performance build tool is even required for a repo with 10 files in it.